Can an STI cause an onion smell in the vagina?

 • Wear loose clothing and cotton underwear

-• Consume probiotics through food like yoghurt and kimchi or via supplements
+• Consume probiotics through food like yoghurt and kimchi or via supplements, because a healthy gut flora will improve your vaginal flora

 Final thoughts